Luis-Carles/HanGoal/README.md

 # HanGoal
-Korean language training and study using KoNLPy and Google Translate API
+Korean language training and study using KoNLPy, jamotools and Google Translate API

 ## Dependencies: